RosterElf Logo

 What are the most important HR KPIs to track?

 The most important HR KPIs include employee turnover rate, time to hire, cost per hire, training completion rate, employee satisfaction scores, compliance audit results, absenteeism rate, and retention rate by tenure.
-Using HR software helps track these metrics efficiently.
+Regular performance reviews support many of these by identifying development needs and tracking progress, while HR software helps track them efficiently.

 How do you calculate employee turnover rate?